LCollision: Fast Generation of Collision-Free Human Poses using Learned Non-Penetration Constraints: Human Pose Collision-Free Constraints

 \subsection{Collision-Free Constraints}

-One critical constraint is that every human body pose is collision-free, i.e. boundary elements (e.g., the triangles) on the boundaries do not penetrate each other.
+A pivotal requirement of plausible human poses is that they are collision-free, i.e. triangles on the surface mesh do not penetrate each other.
 However, this constraint is ignored by previous neural-network-based human pose generation methods.
-In this paper, our goal is to eliminate (self-)collisions in newly generated human poses.
 We define a self-collision as an intersection between two topologically disjointed triangles, i.e. two triangles that do not share any edges.
-We use the following condition to indicate a collision:

-where $\mathbf{t}_p$ and $\mathbf{t}_q$ are two triangles.
+We use the following condition to indicate a collision: $\mathbf{t}_p \cap \mathbf{t}_q \neq \emptyset$, where $\mathbf{t}_p$ and $\mathbf{t}_q$ are two triangles.
 Penetration depth (PD) is a notion that measures the extent of collision constraint violations between two objects.
 We define the local PD for triangle pair $(\mathbf{t}_p, \mathbf{t}_q)$ as:

-where $\text{PD}_{p,q}$ is the minimum distance to move $\mathbf{t}_p$ such that $\mathbf{t}_q$ and $\mathbf{t}_q$ have no overlap.
-The collision-free constraint can be reformulated as the constraint that $\text{PD}_{p,q}=0$ for any $(p,q)$ pairs corresponding to disjointed triangle pairs.
-One way to remove collisions in the generated human meshes is by solving the following constrained optimization:
+where $\text{PD}_{p,q}$ is the minimum distance to move $\mathbf{t}_p$ such that $\mathbf{t}_p$ and $\mathbf{t}_q$ have no overlap.
+The collision-free constraint can be reformulated as the constraint that $\text{PD}_{p,q}=0$ for any $(p,q)$ pairs.
+Conceptually, collision constraints can be satisfied by solving the following constrained optimization:

 where $goal$ is the objective (e.g., as close as possible to a user-desired pose).
-Prior works solve the constrained optimization by computing $\text{PD}_{p,q}$ for all $(p,q)$ pairs and treating each colliding $(\mathbf{t}_p, \mathbf{t}_q)$ as a standalone constraint, which is expensive to compute.
-Instead, we use neural network to speed up the computation.
+Prior works solve the constrained optimization by computing $\text{PD}_{p,q}$ for all $(p,q)$ pairs and treating each colliding $(\mathbf{t}_p, \mathbf{t}_q)$ as a standalone constraint, leading to large problem sizes and high computational costs.
+Instead, we use a neural network to speed up the computation.